About Puppity Mamas:

 When it became clear that Ada Luna was not suited to a busy work environment because of her poor vision, she was prescribed Prozac (really!) by the vet for her fearfulness, and when it was successful, she went to work for a retired couple, using her deep pressure and calming tasks in a lower traffic environment.
 She sees, exercises with, and plays with Fruit Bat and Elsa several times a week.

-She is learning all kinds of useful skills that will be able to turn into work and tasks what she’s order and orange how to combine them.
-This is in addition to the work and tasks that she has already learned.
 When you’re training a service dog, it is ongoing training.
 They are always willing to learn new tasks to help you.
-It’s worth your while to teach them to.
-If you don’t teach them, the figure out other things to amuse themselves with.
+And remember: if you don’t teach them, they figure out other things to amuse themselves with.
 Like your breakfast.
 Elsa likes breakfast.

 Because of their small size, Fruit Bat and Ada Luna are both trained to work from within a bag or pouch, held in the arms, or riding on our shoulders.
-Elsa is big enough to work from the ground, but was so intrigued by the others riding shoulder, she learned her own way of balancing up there straight away and spends her working time divided between the shoulder and the ground.
+Elsa is big enough to work from the ground, but was so intrigued by the others riding shoulder, she learned her own way of balancing up there straight away and spends her working time divided between the shoulder, the bag she learned to love, and the ground.

 Shoulder riding gets a lot of attention, but it’s the simplest way for us all to work in crowded environments.
-Ada, Elsa, and Fruit Bat have access to alert us easily, and we have our arms free.
+Ada, Elsa, and Fruit Bat have access to alert us easily, and we have our arms free without the encumbrance of carrying an extra bag.
 We won’t lie; it took a lot of practice for them and us for them to be so stable riding our shoulders, but since they seemed to enjoy the practice, the training has worked out well for everyone.

 They also get to see more of the world up there.